krasheg/final_project_python_epam/README.md

 ***
 Department App is web application for managing departments and employees within organisations.
 It uses RESTful web service to perform CRUD operations.
-The user is allowed to:

 ***